 That said, the gap between perfect use and typical use varies widely between different forms of contraception.
 For example, forms of contraception that are more likely to be used incorrectly or inconsistently, such as withdrawal, condoms and birth control pills, have a larger gap between perfect use and typical use.
 Contraceptive methods that are more foolproof may have little or no gap between perfect-use and typical-use failure rates.
 These methods include contraceptive implants and IUDs.

 When choosing a contraceptive method, it is important to consider the typical use pregnancy rate, not just the perfect use one.
 Then consider your own lifestyle and habits to determine whether it is the right contraceptive for you.
-If you feel the typical use pregnancy rate is too low, and believe you are likely to make mistakes with your contraceptive, you may prefer a long-acting reversible birth control method with a much higher typical use pregnancy rate.
+If you feel the typical use pregnancy rate is too low and believe you are likely to make mistakes with your contraceptive, you may prefer a long-acting reversible birth control method with a much higher typical use failure rate.